How to Set Up a Remote Patient Monitoring System

 Generally, when a practice sets up a remote patient monitoring program, it’s a CCM (Chronic Care Management), which is a Part-B service that requires patients to have two chronic diseases.

-These patients can be placed in either chronic care management (CCM) program or a principle care management program (PCM) where a patient only has one chronic condition.
+These patients can be placed in either a chronic care management (CCM) program or a principle care management program (PCM) where a patient only has one chronic condition.
 Medicare will reimburse for CCM and RPM within the same month if you are looking to build a program.

 A Note On Reimbursement